 A link to the North Side's agrarian past is being restored in the heart of one of the city's newest parks off Blanco Road.
 The old dairy barn at the Voelcker homestead is being fixed up in Phil Hardberger Park, 13203 Blanco Road.

-The homestead has structures that date back to the late 1800s.
+The Historic Homestead has structures that date back to the late 1800s.
 When the restoration is finished, the 1,500-square-foot barn – built in 1896 – will be used to one day help bring history to life for young schoolchildren interested in learning more about San Antonio's roots.

 The farm was owned by Max and Minnie Voelcker and once stretched across 1,000 acres.
 When it was purchased by the city in 2007 at the urging of then-Mayor Phil Hardberger, the park measured 311 acres with the farm complex occupying 5 acres.